philc/omnislice/README.md

 ## Future work

 * Render a progress bar when exporting.
-* Expose any errors clearly.
+* Expose errors clearly in a UI.